How To Improve Your Off-Page SEO

 Local citations are both a Local SEO and off-page SEO tactic.
 Local citations contribute to a website’s Google My Business profile as Google views citations within business directories as a means of customers searching for products and services in a specific location.
 However, local citations can also contribute to off page SEO.
 The reason for this is that citations generate inbound links, similarly to social signals.
 These inbound links communicate trust to search engines that your brand is credible and is well-known by others.

 When building local citations, there are a few things to keep in mind.
 First, you want to ensure the directories with which you are using to build citations are local to your area.
-For example, as a business located in Australia, we would use the yellowpages.com.au directory as opposed to the .com.
+For example, as a business located in Perth, we would use the yellowpages.com.au directory as opposed to the .com.
 This helps you target customers within your location and helps Google to understand exactly where your business is located.
 Other popular Australian directories are Pure Local, Yelp, and Hot Frog Australia.

 Essentially, backlinks are inbound links that are pointing to a website from another website.
 The more backlinks a website acquires, the larger it’s backlink profile will be.
 However, quantity does not beat quality in this part of SEO, few strong backlinks will outmatch many irrelevant low-quality links.
 So, what’s the difference between a strong backlink and a poor backlink?